CivicActions/guidebook/docs/050-how-we-work/practice-areas/drupal-practice-area.md

 # Drupal Practice Area

-Drupal is one of CivicActions's [Practice Areas](README.md).
+Drupal is a CivicActions engineering-focused [Practice Areas](README.md).
 We use the [#engineering-drupal](https://civicactions.slack.com/archives/C0ASJ7C8P) Slack channel and have monthly calls.

 ## Drupal Practice Area Calls